Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: Why do floating-point constants need to end with letter `f`?
+<span class="ques"></span> Why do floating-point constants need to end with letter `f`?

 </div>
 <div class="QandA_answer">

-A: For the full explanation, see Chapter 7.
+<span class="ans"></span> For the full explanation, see Chapter 7.
 Here's the short answer: a constant that contains a decimal point but doesn't end with `f` has type `double` (short for "double-precision"). `double` values are stored more accurately than `float` values.
 Moreover, `double` values can be larger than `float` values, which is why we need to add the letter `f` when assigning to a `float` variable.
 Without the `f`, a warning may be generated about the possibility of a number being stored into a `float` variable that exceeds the capacity of the variable.

 </div>